AugV/application-form/README.md

 3) SCSS modules for capable styling syntax and scoped styles
 4) Jest (with friends) for unit testing

+App is generated using CRA, so all the configuration is in [react-scripts](https://github.com/facebook/create-react-app/tree/main/packages/react-scripts)

 ## Scripts
 `npm start` - to launch local dev server and serve the app `npm test` - to launch unit tests